Bartolomeo Bulgarini: The St. Victor Altarpiece

 This altarpiece (1348–1350), found in the Siena Cathedral, was one of four altarpieces commissioned by the Commune, that depict the four patrons saints of the city.
 The other three altarpieces: St Ansanus by Simone Martini, St Crescentious by Ambrogio Lorenzetti and St Savinus by Pietro Lorenzetti; were identified earlier because the panels were signed and dated, and because of 15th century inventories from the cathedral.
 However, none of these sources were consistent in mentioning the St Victor Altarpiece.
 It wasn’t until the late 16th century that previously lost inventories, made by Guigurta Tommasi, named Bulgarini as the painter of the St Victor altarpiece.

 Career

 The earliest mention of Bulgarini is in 1338 for a payment made for painting the cover of the Biccherna, the book containing the financial transactions for the Commune starting in the thirteenth century until the fifteenth century.
 He entered the workshop of Pietro Lorenzetti as an apprentice or assistant.
 In 1341 and 1342 he was commissioned for two more covers for consecutive seasons.
 His career, starting roughly in the 1330s, lasted into the 1370s.
+The loss of many of the older master painters through the Black Death left him as one of the most recognized painters in the city.
 The earliest of his surviving works is the triptych with Saints Ansanus and Galganus painted circa 1339 for the Palazzo Pubblico.
 His last documented work supposedly signed and dated 1373, which is now lost, was a panel painting for the hospital of Santa Maria Della Scala in Siena although he was active up until his death in 1378.